zsimjee/stack5/README.md

 ## AWS Docker Templates - Express

 The AWS Docker Templates for Express from TinyStacks enable launching an [Express Node.js](https://expressjs.com/) application as a Docker container using an AWS CodePipeline pipeline.
 The template includes its own small Express application, enabling developers to start a new Express project immediately.
-Developers can also take the AWS CodePipeline-specific files in this template and use them to ship an existing Express application as a Docker image on AWS.
+Developers can also take the AWS CodePipeline-specific files in this template and use them to ship an existing Express application as a Docker image on AWS. asefasfsadf

 ## License